Finland to officially join Nato on Tuesday, Stoltenberg confirms

 Tuesday will mark the first enlargement of the defence bloc since North Macedonia joined in 2020, and makes Finland the 31st member of the alliance.

-The addition of Finland, which shares a 1,340 kilometer (832 miles) border with Russia, will more than double the size of Nato’s border with Russia.
+The addition of Finland, which shares a 1,340 kilometre (832 miles) border with Russia, will more than double the size of Nato’s border with Russia.

 Finland and neighboring Sweden jointly applied for Nato membership last year.
 The countries, which have close cultural, economic and political ties, planned to enter the alliance simultaneously.